htsrjdrouse/daksh-toolchanger-v2/Klipper/README.md

 I am trying to figure out how to run this code and am providing some notes as I get a handle of this.
 There are some tool differences between the original daksh design and my version namely the optical probe sensor will be used used but instead use a detachable probe but this could still use the same pin, also (just because I accidently purchased the EBB42 instead of the EBB36), the pin designation will be different in some cases since I also am using EBB36 too.
 Also, instead of 4 tools, I am just going to use 2.

-1. One of the things you need to do when installing this is that you need to move the files in the modules folder into  ~/klipper/klippy/extras/, not moving the modules directory and subdirectories, but the files in the directory/subdirectories.
+(One of the things you need to do when installing this is that you need to move the files in the modules folder into  ~/klipper/klippy/extras/, not moving the modules directory and subdirectories, but the files in the directory/subdirectories, since they are modules typically installed from other github repos).

-2. If you use less or more tools then just 4 (in my case I am using 2), then you need to make sure you indicate that.
+If you use less or more tools then just 4 (in my case I am using 2), then you need to make sure you indicate that.
 Here is a list of areas that may need to be modified:</li>

- a.
-In toolchange_management.cfg, you have this code (currently I do not know what these gcode macros do)
+ 1. In toolchange_management.cfg, you have this code (currently I do not know what these gcode macros do)

    ```
 [gcode_macro CYCLE_ALL_TOOLS]